Andromeda's tenuous veil: A likely Milky Way nebula projected toward M31: Observational data

+The detailed account of the method we followed to observe and process the images is presented in Appendix \ref{app:data}.
+In short, we observed multiple times with a large dithering that resulted in combined images with total exposures of 1.5 and 3.67 h.
+The data reduction involved the usual J-PLUS pipeline, as well as multiple tools, such as the \texttt{NoiseChisel} program \citep{akhlaghi2015,akhlaghi2019}, and several techniques optimized to recover low surface brightness structures (e.g., removing contamination from stars following \citealt{infantesainz2020}.)

-The final results after the data reduction process are shown in Fig. \ref{fig:oaj_photom_data}.
-We have considered only the region where we reach the full depth, a rectangle of 56 arcmin by 50 arcmin of size, giving a total area of 2750 arcmin$^2$ or 0.75 deg$^2$.
+The final results after the data reduction process are shown in Fig. \ref{fig:oaj_photom_data}, after rebinning the images to increase the pixel scale up to 20\ arcsec pix$^{-1}$.
+We have highlighted only the region where we reach the full depth, a rectangle of 56 arcmin by 50 arcmin of size, giving a total area of 2750 arcmin$^2$ (0.75 deg$^2$).